SURIYA-PRAKASH-E-S/SuriyaPrakashES_Portfolio/README.md

-# 🌐 Modern Portfolio
+# 🌐 Portfolio Website

-A sleek, responsive, and animated **Developer portfolio** built using modern web technologies.
+A sleek, responsive, and animated **Modern portfolio** built using modern web technologies.
 This project showcases professional projects, experience, and contact details — designed with performance, scalability, and style in mind.

 ---